backstage/backstage/docs/plugins/guides/101/meta.md

 ### Creating a plugin

-This section should be extremely deliberate in showing readers every step of the way to create a plugin.
-A reader that finishes this section should feel extremely comfortable adding and installing new plugins regardless of their experience with JS/TS.
+This section should be extremely deliberate in showing readers every step of the way to create a plugin using Backstage's best practises.
+A reader that finishes this section should feel extremely comfortable adding and installing new plugins regardless of their experience with JS/TS and Backstage.

 - Setting up your environment
 - Scaffolding a new plugin